Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Project Proposal.md

 # Consider Broader Impacts
-Our diagnostic tool will streamline workplace operations by cutting down the time needed to test and assess boiler controls and/or fans.
-In doing so it will reduce overall cost of the products that the tool is used on.
-In turn potentially reducing the cost for the customers of Lochinvar.
-It also allows Lochinvar to start with a baseline product that can be enhanced.
-By incorporating additional modes for various applications.
-As EE majors we are responsible for upholding IEEE code of ethics primarily focusing on the safety and wellness of all members of Lochinvar and fellow students.
-The team also will need to ensure that all work and ideas presented is our own and not duplicated from another tool.
+Our diagnostic tool will optimize workplace operations by significantly reducing the time required to test and evaluate boiler controls/ fans.
+This efficiency not only lowers overall product cost but also has the potential to benefit Lochinvar’s customers by reducing the consumers prices.
+Furthermore, the tool establishes a baseline product that can be further enhanced with additional modes for various applications.
+As Electrical Engineering majors, we are committed to upholding the IEEE Code of Ethics, prioritizing the safety and well-being of all members at Lochinvar and our fellow students.
+Our team will also ensure that all work and ideas are original and not replicated from existing tools.

 # Appendix